nmaher2022/PortfolioProjects/README.md

 # PortfolioProjects
 **Data Science projects** <br>
 There are currently two projects in this portfolio.
-1. A python project which takes in a dataset then uses pandas, seaborn and matplotlib to visualise the data. <br>
+1. A python project which takes in a dataset about movies and their ratings then uses pandas, seaborn and matplotlib to visualise the data. <br>
 2. An SQL project which imports in two Excel files of Covid vaccinations and Covid Deaths data to Microsoft SQL Server.
 The data is explored using aggregate functions, join,window fucntions, CTE, view

 In the future, there will be more projects to be added namely:<br>